BenTata-86/disaster_messages/README.md

 # Disaster Response Pipeline Project
-**This repository shows how to create a web-app, to classify disaster messages.
+**This repository shows how to create a web-app to classify disaster messages.
-Data is originated from Appen.**
+Data is collected and labeled by Appen.**

 ### Table of Contents